marcleerink/point_query/docs/Geospatial Query Optimization.md

 ### R-tree Indexing Algorithm

 Procedure: Utilize the hierarchical structure of R-trees to avoid unnecessary checks by excluding entire groups of points that do not intersect with the bounding box.
+This implementation of the R-tree includes the following key components:

+- **Node**: Represents a node in the R-tree, containing a list of points, children nodes, and a bounding box.
+- **Splitting logic**: based on the R\*-tree algorithm.
+This splitting logic evaluates the best split based on the overlap and area of the resulting nodes for each axis.
+This results in a more balanced tree and better query performance(S. Brakatsoulas)
+- **RTree**: The main class that manages the tree structure and provides methods for inserting points and querying points within a bounding box.

+_Note that this implementation only works for 2D data.
+It also only supports inserting points and querying points within a bounding box_

 **Python Code Example**: [r_tree.py](../src/r_tree.py)